Tell Us Once is a service that lets you report a death to most government organisations in one go.

-Your local registrar will tell you about using Tell Us Once and give you a unique reference number to access the service online or by telephone.
-You may be able to use it at the time you register the death.
-You’ll need to take with you the deceased’s:
+Your local registrar will have given you a unique reference number to access the Tell us Once service online or by phone.
+You’ll need the deceased’s:

 - date of birth